Post

 • $\vartheta \in \Theta_K$: $\beta_\varphi(\vartheta)$ is the probability of an error of the 2nd kind.

-The function $1 - \beta_\varphi(\vartheta)$ for $\vartheta \in \Theta_K$, which is the probability of correctly rejecting hypothesis $H$, when alterntative $K$ is true, is called power of a test $\varphi$.
+The function $1 - \beta_\varphi(\vartheta)$ for $\vartheta \in \Theta_K$, which is the probability of correctly rejecting hypothesis $H$, when alternative $K$ is true, is called power of a test $\varphi$.
 The same intuition holds for randomized tests.
 Test $\varphi$ is called a test with significance level $\alpha \in [0, 1]$ if

 \[1 - \beta_\varphi(\vartheta) \leq \alpha \quad \forall \vartheta \in \Theta_H.\]